• Facebook

 How do you know when an egg casserole is done?

 You can tell when an egg casserole is done because the top will be golden brown and the center will be firm firm.
 If you remove the casserole from the oven and it ripples like it is still liquid, it needs more time to bake.
-You should check the center of the casserole with a thermometer to make sure the internal temperature of the casserole has reached 165 degrees F. If you place a skewer or a fork in the center of the dish, it should come out clean or a little cheesy when the casserole is cooked through, but you should not see liquid egg.
+You can check the center of the casserole with a thermometer to make sure the internal temperature of the casserole has reached 165 degrees F. If you place a skewer or a fork in the center of the dish, it will come out clean.

 Can you freeze egg casserole?